A journal and pen on a counter

 I deeply admire the folks who manage, who enjoy it and who make it look so easy.
 Similarly, I know people who look at my passion for writing and have a similar sentiment.

-But that’s the beauty of team work when we can all do what we enjoy doing most, complement each other and collectively produce outstanding results that would make the Avengers take notice.
+But that’s the beauty of teamwork, when we can all do what we enjoy doing most, complement each other and collectively produce outstanding results.

 If I had to do it over again, would I?
 Absolutely.
 I needed to.
-It took those assignments to finally put into words why management wasn’t my calling nor was it a right fit.
-But if my need to write wasn’t equivalent to my need to eat, sleep and breathe, who knows how things could have turned out.
+It took those assignments to finally put into words why management wasn’t my calling, nor was it a right fit for me.

 Not only has this knowledge and experience made the rest of my career so clear, but it charts the path for how my retirement days need to be filled for me to be truly happy and fulfilled.
 For that, I will always be very grateful for those opportunities.